 It can be a mobile app like CF Medication that encourages patients to adhere to their medication and allows doctors to follow treatment process remotely,

-Sanofi executive also focused on the center of healthcare system - digitally native patients - and the need to address the needs of progressive, dynamic and tech savvy customers with relevant digital solutions built with “design thinking” approach.
+Sanofi executive also focused on the center of the healthcare system - digitally native patients - and the need to address the needs of progressive, dynamic and tech-savvy customers with relevant digital solutions built with a “design thinking” approach.

-Finally, Jovicevic draw attention to communication channels and pointed out the importance of developing effective connection between HCPs and patients.
+Finally, Jovicevic draw attention to communication channels and pointed out the importance of developing effective connections between HCPs and patients.